 Since 2005, continued drilling has been conducted to extend the mining potential of known veins and explore other veins.
-The acquisition of the 94-hectare La Prieta concession in the Topia District in late 2009 was a strategic move that should lead to additional production once drilling has been completed and a mine plan put in place.
+The acquisition of the 94-hectare La Prieta concession in the Topia District in late 2009 was a strategic move that lead to additional production.
 La Prieta is within easy trucking distance of the Topia plant.

 Since acquiring the Topia Mine property, sampling of the workings, and surface and underground drill programs have been ongoing.
 The latest mineral resource report 2012 by Roscoe Postle Associates Inc. ("RPA") is effective as of June 30, 2012.
 The latest mineral resource report was completed by Octree Consulting Pty Ltd. with an effective date of November 30, 2013.

 The 2012 RPA mineral resource estimate provides updates for the following 31 veins from nine mining areas: Argentina (west, central, east, and footwall portions in the Argentina Mine), Santa Cruz, Don Benito (north, south, intermediate, and west veins in the 1522 and Crucero 9N Mines), Recompensa, Intermediate and Oliva (Recompensa and Rincon Mines), Cantarranas (Hormiguera Mine), San Jorge and San Miguel (San Miguel Mine), San Gregorio (San Gregorio, Mina 7, and Durangueno Mines), El Rosario, and La Prieta veins, plus new mineral resource estimates for the Oxidada, Oxi, Higueras, and San Pablo veins (Durangueno Mine), and the La Prieta 1 to 5 veins (La Prieta Mine).

 The new total contained metal for each resource category is shown in Table 1 below.